It's All About Tea — hei cha

 Posted by Angelina Kurganska on

-In fact, older age does not equal better taste, and although there are some longer-aged pu-erhs out there with an exceptional taste, in general, this should not be your area of focus when looking to buy a delicious cake.
+In fact, older age does not equal better taste, and although some longer-aged Pu-erhs have exceptional taste, in general, this should not be your area of focus when buying a tea cake.
 (Read more)